Damocles-fr/PPJF/README.md

   	- For exemple ``` $path = $path -replace "\\share\\_MEDIA\\", "D:" ```
 	That works for everything located in my NAS mounted as the D: drive in Windows, so D:\FILMS, D:\SERIES etc.
 	``` "\\share\\\_MEDIA\\" ``` depends of your NAS/drives configuration (see "more info" in Potplayer when it fail to launch the media from Jellyfin to identify your issue)
+  	- If you have other drives, do the same for them by adding lines below.

 ---